Although not a research charity, Teenage Cancer Trust has both direct and indirect involvement in research issues concerning cancer and young people.

 Teenage and young adult cancer research at University of Leeds

-This funding has been very successful so far, over the past year Dr Stark has shared research findings both locally, nationally and internationally, including the publication of 10 articles about issues for Teenage and Young Adult Cancer.
+With Teenage Cancer Trust funding this successful programme, Dr Stark has shared research findings both locally, nationally and internationally, including the publication of over 10 articles about issues for Teenage and Young Adult Cancer.

 Dan's work has been used to inform national policy and practice in teenage and young adult cancer care.
 These activities aim to support improvements in survival rates, increase the understanding of why young people get cancer, improve access to clinical trials and enhance scientific knowledge and care delivered by others.